hmans/composer-suite/packages/vfx-composer/README.md

 VFX Composer (formerly known as three-vfx, or 3VFX) is a visual effects library for [Three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber) (through the [vfx-composer-r3f](https://github.com/hmans/vfx-composer/tree/main/packages/vfx-composer-r3f) package.)
 It allows you to build complex visual effects in a declarative way, compiling them into shaders using the [Shader Composer](https://github.com/hmans/shader-composer) library.

+Its most important exports are:

+- **VFXMaterial**:
+  A custom material that can be used to render a visual effect.
+It accepts a list of **effect modules** which are compiled into a single shader.
+VFXMaterial happily extends Three's built-in materials, from `THREE.ShaderMaterial` to `THREE.MeshPhysicalMaterial`, and can even inject its shaders into materials loaded from eg. GLTF files.
+- **Particles**:
+  A highly optimized particle system engine based on `THREE.InstancedMesh`.
+It can use any geometry for its particles, and is typically coupled with a **VFXMaterial** instance that will animate them.

 ## Examples & Demos 🎓

 - **[Official Examples Suite](https://three-vfx-examples.vercel.app/)**